ericcornelissen/git-tag-annotation-action/README.md

 > this Action and if you are to migrate away from it (there is a migration guide
 > below).

-For anyone looking to get the annotation associated with the current a tag in a GitHub Actions Workflow, here's how you can do that:
+For anyone looking to get the annotation associated with the current git tag in a GitHub Actions Workflow, here's how you can do that:

 ```yaml
 steps: